zshanabek/twitter-backend-task/README.md

 # Introduction
 This api provides data about tweets.
 Get tweets searching by user or hashtag.
 You can read documentation [here...](https://documenter.getpostman.com/view/1700393/RWgjZ2DU)
+The project is deployed on Heroku and can be accessed through this link: https://twittermicro.herokuapp.com/

 # Installation

 1. Clone repository